cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 #### Performing a GBT Phase Scan

 Again, the GBTx must be at least minimally fused (so that it locks to the fiber link) and the `I2C` jumper for the GBTx in question must *not* be in place (e.g. open circuit).
-Before proceeding please check that the GBTx communication is good by following instructions under Section [Checking GBTx Status on a Given OH](LINK).
+Before proceeding please check that the GBTx communication is good by following instructions to check the GBTx status on a given ON under Section [GBT_READY Registers](#gbt_ready-registers).
 Once communication is enabled exectue the following procedure:

 ```
 gbt.py Y X v3b-phase-scan <config file> 2>&1 | tee $HOME/oh_Y_gbt_X_phase_scan.txt